w3f/Grants-Program/Web_3_Security_Alliance.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Personal recommendation

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.

-- If there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.
+The Web3 Security Alliance has received support from a16z, Paradigm, and LeXpunK.
+Grants were received by the Web3 Security Alliance from the Ethereum and Filecoin Foundations, and its first donor was Vitalik Buterin.